 Redis is actually surprisingly easy to set up and get working within a .NET project.
 I personally think Redis is a much better solution than MemoryCache in most situations, why?:

 Redis can scale better in a distributed server set-up

-- Redis can run on several nodes
+Redis can run on several nodes

-- Redis can more efficiently retrieve data in large data stores
+Redis can more efficiently retrieve data in large data stores

-I'm assuming that are you're workign with Episerver, your running a Windows box.
-To get started with Redis you'll need to install it somewhere.
-You can download Redis for Windows msi from, https://github.com/MSOpenTech/redis/releases.
-You will also want to download the Redis Desktop client from here, so you can check that data is being added into Redis.
-Think of Redis Desktop Manager as a similiar type of program that Sql Manager is to MS-SQL.
+You can download Redis for Windows here.
+You will also want to download the Redis Desktop client from here.
+The desktop app will allow you to easily check that data is being added to the Redis server.
+Think of Redis Desktop Manager as similar to Sql Server Manager Server for MSSQL.

 How To Get .NET Code To Talk To Redis

-- ServiceStack.Redis: IMHO, has better object caching support, but, requires a license
+ServiceStack.Redis: IMHO, has better object caching support, but, requires a license